MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - [Update/ScheduleRestartWarning](/windows/client-management/mdm/policy-csp-update#update-schedulerestartwarning)
 - [Update/UpdateNotificationLevel](/windows/client-management/mdm/policy-csp-update#update-updatenotificationlevel)

+#### Overview to try new update notifications

+1. Configure one of the new update CSPs via MDM or provisioning package
+1. Use the device during the scheduled time
+1. Observe the user is notified about the update and the need to restart the device*

+\* Your results may vary based on Update policies used.

 ### Smart Retry for app updates

 Now enabled for HoloLens is a new policy that allows IT Admins to set a recurring or one time date to restart apps whose update failed due to the app being in use allowing the update to be applied.
 These can be set based on a few different triggers such as a scheduled time or sign-in.
 To learn more about how to use this policy view [ApplicationManagement/ScheduleForceRestartForUpdateFailures](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-scheduleforcerestartforupdatefailures).

+#### Overview to try Smart Retry for app updates

+1. Configure the new smart retry feature
+1. On a device that has not yet received your app, log in in an online environment
+1. Make the device unable to download the app by means of turning it off or disconnecting it
+1. Have your device powered on and connected to the internet during your triggered time to retry the download

 ### Use only private store apps for Microsoft Store